Doc Edgerton: Career

-Edgerton co-founded EG&G, Inc., which manufactured advanced electronic equipment including side-scan sonars, subbottom profiling equipment.
-EG&G also invented and manufactured the Krytron, the detonation device for the hydrogen bomb, and an EG&G division supervised many of America's nuclear tests.
+Edgerton co-founded EG&G, Inc., which manufactured advanced electronic equipment including side-scan sonars and sub-bottom profiling equipment.
+EG&G also invented and manufactured the Krytron, the detonation trigger for the hydrogen bomb, and an EG&G division supervised many of America's nuclear tests.

-In addition to having the scientific and engineering acumen to perfect strobe lighting commercially, Edgerton is equally recognized for his visual aesthetic: many of the striking images he created in illuminating phenomena that occurred too fast for the naked eye adorn art museums worldwide.
+In addition to having the scientific and engineering acumen to perfect strobe lighting commercially, Edgerton is equally recognized for his visual aesthetic: many of the striking images he created in illuminating phenomena that occurred too fast for the naked eye now adorn art museums worldwide.
 In 1940, his high speed stroboscopic short film Quicker'n a Wink won an Oscar.

 Edgerton was appointed a professor of electrical engineering at the Massachusetts Institute of Technology (MIT) in 1934.
+At MIT Edgerton created a technology lab nicknamed Strobe Alley, considered by author Pagan Kennedy as a forerunner of the Hackerspace.
+This lab and its encouragement of tinkering and invention influenced the careers of MIT students such as Martin Klein, who contributed to the development of side scan sonar.

 In 1956, Edgerton was elected a Fellow of the American Academy of Arts and Sciences.
 He became a member of the United States National Academy of Sciences in 1964 and a member of the American Philosophical Society in 1972.
 He was especially loved by MIT students for his willingness to teach and his kindness: "The trick to education", he said, "is to teach people in such a way that they don't realize they're learning until it's too late".
 His last undergraduate class, taught during fall semester 1977, was a freshman seminar titled "Bird and Insect Photography".
 One of the graduate student dormitories at MIT carries his name.

 In 1962, Edgerton appeared on I've Got a Secret, where he demonstrated strobe flash photography by shooting a bullet into a playing card and photographing the result.

 Edgerton's work was featured in an October 1987 National Geographic Magazine article entitled "Doc Edgerton: the man who made time stand still".

 Family

-After graduating from the University of Nebraska-Lincoln, Edgerton married Esther May Garrett in 1928.
+After graduating from the University of Nebraska, Edgerton married Esther May Garrett in 1928.
 She was born in Aurora, Nebraska, on September 8, 1903, and died on March 9, 2002, in Charleston, South Carolina.
-She received a bachelor's degree in mathematics, music and education from the University of Nebraska-Lincoln.
+She received a bachelor's degree in mathematics, music and education from the University of Nebraska.
 A skilled pianist and singer, she attended the New England Conservatory of Music and taught in public schools in Aurora, Nebraska and Boston.
 During their marriage they had three children: Mary Louise (April 21, 1931), William Eugene (8/9/1933), Robert Frank (5/10/1935).
 His sister, Mary Ellen Edgerton, was the wife of L. Welch Pogue (1899–2003) a pioneering aviation attorney and Chairman of the old Civil Aeronautics Board.
-David Pogue, a technology writer, journalist and commentator, is his great nephew.
+The technology writer, journalist, and commentator David Pogue is his great nephew.